nikitavoloboev/ts/README.md

 I use it primarily to edit markdown files like [my wiki](https://wiki.nikitavoloboev.xyz/other/wiki-workflow).
 I also edit config files and open large and small files for quick edits.

 I use a [few plugins](https://wiki.nikitavoloboev.xyz/text-editors/sublime-text/sublime-text-plugins) together with [Ayu theme](https://github.com/dempfi/ayu).

-## Hammerspoon

-I don't use [Hammerspoon](http://www.hammerspoon.org/) as extensively however I am looking into implementing more of its features into my workflow.

 ## Zsh